 Job Market Training with Mock Interviews

 Here you can find more information about our upcoming Scientific Skills Workshops

 Each year, the Graduate Center organizes a three-day Summer Workshop (Klausurtagung) in a hotel.
 There doctoral students present their research results and engage in various free time social activities.

 The institute strives to promote the networking between doctoral students.
 Besides the numerous seminars and masterclasses, young researchers meet weekly at the "GC Coffee Break" in the lounge of the institute in order to exchange ideas.
 Once a month, the student representatives organize the "Thirsty Third" evening when all GC students meet in a local bar and talk in a casual atmosphere.

-Upon completion of the PhD thesis, students receive a doctorate degree, usually from one of the Graduate Center’s partner universities:
+Upon completion of the PhD thesis students get a doctorate degree, usualy at one of the Graduate Center’s partner universities